smroid/cedar-server/about.md

 # About Cedar-server

-Cedar-server implements a plate solving pipeline to help you aim your telescope.
+Cedar™ is an electronic finder that uses a real-time plate solving pipeline to help you aim your telescope.

 Cedar-server's design provides rich functionality, high performance, reliable operation, and simple usage.
 To the greatest extent possible, all internal